nih-cfde/the-fair-cookbook/content/recipes/10/ontologies.md

 **3. Is it well maintained ? i.e. frequent release, term requests handling, versioning and deprecation policies clarified.**

-**4. Are there stable persistent resolvable identifiers for all terrms?**
+**4. Are there stable persistent resolvable identifiers for all terms?**

 **5. Who use it and What resources are being annotated with it?**